aperswal/CloudFormation_To_Terraform/README.md

 ## How It Works

-1. The user selects CloudFormation files through the web interface.
+1. The user selects CloudFormation files through the web interface or specifies them via command line.
-2. Files are uploaded to the server and saved in a temporary directory.
+2. Files are processed (either uploaded to the server or read locally).
 3. The `cf_to_tf_converter.py` script processes each file, converting CloudFormation syntax to Terraform.
-4. Converted files are zipped and sent back to the user's browser for download.
+4. Converted files are either zipped and sent back to the user's browser (web interface) or saved to a local directory (CLI).
-5. Temporary files are cleaned up on the server.
+5. Temporary files are cleaned up after processing.

 ## Customization